arximboldi/lager/doc/lenses.rst

 Lenses are a fairly "new" (2007) concept, even in functional programming.
-One of the main struggles functional programmers faced with them is composition: back when Lenses were known as `Accessors`_, Lens composition was a mess to write...
+One of the main struggles functional programmers faced with them is composition: back when lenses were known as `Accessors`_, Lens composition was a mess to write...
 Thankfully, functional programmers have since found increasingly clean ways of doing lens composition, starting with Twan van Laarhoven's implementation, and many more to come.
-If you're curious about the canonical way of doing "Optics" (a superset of Lenses), I invite you to read about `Profunctor Optics`_.
+If you're curious about the canonical way of doing "Optics" (a superset of lenses), I invite you to read about `Profunctor Optics`_.

 So how does all of this affect us?
 Simple: **lens composition** with